Betsy Braddock: Armor

 During the time when the X-Men were based in the Australian outback, Betsy Braddock gained possession of a unique suit of armor.
 Made of an unknown metal, it was lightweight and form-fitting, yet extremely resistant to physical damage, giving Betsy an added protection to her physical body.
 The armor was also resistant to projectiles and energy weapons.
 Wolverine had the armor custom-ordered through a weapons and technology firm named Landau, Luckman, and Lake for "a colleague".
 Mr. Chang, an agent of Landau, Luckman, and Lake, loaned the armor to Lindsay McCabe since Wolverine had sent her to him.
 Tyger Tiger also wore the body armor for a short time, and she was briefly trapped in the armor due to a built-in security mechanism, which Wolverine managed to free her from.
 After traveling through the Siege Perilous and trading bodies with Kwannon, Betsy no longer used the body armor.
 When Kwannon, in Betsy's original body, returned to Xavier's mansion, she was wearing an armor that was similar to the one Betsy used to wear, but it has never been officially stated whether or not this armor had the same capabilities as Betsy's original one.
-The same can be said for the armor worn by Betsy's resurrected original body, after it was brought back during by Madelyne's sisterhood, wearing armor of the same coloring.
+The same can be said for the armor worn by Betsy's resurrected original body, after it was brought back by Madelyne's sisterhood, wearing armor of the same coloring.